 The newest flavor of Apple’s mobile platform has plenty going on. iOS 13 and iPadOS now feature the much anticipated Dark Mode, numerous privacy and security enhancements, improved multitasking support and many more changes to some of the commonly used apps such as Photos, Reminders, and Maps.

 Unfortunately, new updates with new features come with new problems.
-A few problems are rearing their ugly heads on support forums.
-Here are the main ones with advice on what to do about them.
+A few of these problems are rearing their ugly heads on iOS 13 and iPadOS support forums already.

-But the good news is that you can fix most of these annoyances rather quickly on your own, without a call to Apple Support or setting up an appointment to visit an Apple Genius.
+The good news is that you can fix most of these annoyances rather quickly on your own, without a call to Apple Support or setting up an appointment to visit an Apple Genius.
+Here are the main problems with advice on what to do about them.

 - 1 iOS 13 and iPadOS Common Problems Guide – Overview

 - 2 iPadOS and iOS 13.1.1 are here!

 - 3 How to fix iOS 13 and iPadOS install errors and problems